rixx/books.rixx.de/data/reviews/catherynne-m-valente/the-girl-who-circumnavigated-fairyland-in-a-ship-of-her-own-making/index.md

   title: The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making
 plan:
   date_added: '2016-05-18'
+related_books:
+- book: neil-gaiman/coraline
+  text: For more heroines adventuring into fantastic worlds – though this one is more brutal.
 review:
   date_read:
   - 2016-10-20